-There are skill ratings for each hike from easy to expert.
-When the kids are coming along it is best to choose an easy to moderate hike that everyone can have fun with.
-We have decided on a handful of family friendly hikes in the Breckenridge area to use as a guide on your next trip out to Colorado.
+Skill ratings for each hike vary from easy to expert.
+But, when the kids are joining, it’s best to choose an easy to moderate hike that everyone can enjoy.
+We have decided on a handful of family-friendly hikes in the Breckenridge area to use as a guide on your next trip out to Colorado.

-This trail is only a 1.2 mile loop full of mining ruins dating back over 100 years.
+This 1.2 mile loop is full of mining ruins that date back over 100 years.
 You can take the hike on your own or join a tour by the Breckenridge Historical Alliance.
-If you take it on your own there are signs along the way with historical facts and explanations about the area.
-It starts with a gradual uphill climb and finishes downhill.
+If you go on your own or with your family, look for the signs along the way with historical facts and explanations about the area.

 Sawmill Creek Trail